Things to Do in Notting Hill | What to See + Where to Stay, Shop, + Eat

 Among all the shops in Notting Hill Gate, those dealing in books are renowned.
 Not least because The Notting Hill Bookshop, on Blenheim Crescent, featured in the film Notting Hill.

-On the same street, you’ll also find foodies’ favourite Books for Cooks.
+On the same street, youโll also find foodiesโ favourite Books for Cooks.
 Another top shop for bookworms is L&R Bookshop, an independent stocking hand-picked fiction and non-fiction works.

 Rough Trade